Where Should I Keep My Emergency Fund?

 • Transfers and withdrawals may be limited: Some high-yield savings accounts limit how many transfers you can make in a month before you're charged a fee.
 While this can be a good incentive not to dip into your emergency savings, if you find yourself needing to use your emergency fund regularly, you could face fees.

 • Minimum deposit requirements: Some high-yield savings accounts include minimum opening deposits and minimum balance requirements.
-But this can vary quite a bit, and some high-yield savings accounts have no minimum opening deposit required.
+But this can vary quite a bit, and some high-yield savings accounts require no minimum opening deposit.

-• May not outpace inflation: Even when high-yield savings accounts reach competitively high rates, it may still be the case that the rate of inflation is higher than the rate of return in your savings account.
+• May not outpace inflation: Even when high-yield savings accounts reach competitively high rates, the rate of inflation may still be higher than the rate of return in your savings account.
 This can erode the spending power of your savings over time.

 2. Money Market Account

 • Higher yields: Money market accounts can offer higher yields relative to standard savings accounts.
-At the time of writing, the average money market account earns 0.63% in interest, according to the FDIC.
-That's slightly higher than the 0.42% for traditional savings accounts.
+As of August 2025, the average money market account earns 0.59% in interest, according to the FDIC.
+That's slightly higher than the 0.39% for traditional savings accounts.

-• Easy access to funds: Like other types of savings accounts, you can easily transfer money out of your money market account to cover emergency expenses, or use the checks or debit card to directly withdraw funds.
+• Easy access to funds: As with other types of savings accounts, you can easily transfer money out of your money market account to cover emergency expenses, or use your checks or debit card to directly withdraw funds.

 • Safe and insured: The funds in your money market account are insured by the FDIC up to $250,000.
 Unlike a money market fund, a money market account is a type of bank account that earns interest; you won't have to worry about losing money due to market swings, because your money isn't invested.